 Commercial fiber lasers commonly use fiber Bragg gratings (FBGs) to form resonators, which avoids the use of free-space mirrors and eliminates the need for realignment during the fiber laser’s lifetime.
-The result is a simple, compact and robust setup.
-Fiber lasers can operate in CW or pulsed modes.
+The result is a simple, compact, and robust setup.
+Fiber lasers can operate in continuous wave (CW) or pulsed modes.
 Pulsing can be accomplished by passive or active mode-locking or Q-switching (using, for example, saturable absorbers such as SESAMs), or gain switching, in which the pump source itself is pulsed.
-In the 2 μm wavelength area, mode-locked Tm/Ho-based fiber lasers have achieved pulse widths approaching 100 fs, and Q-switched fiber lasers have achieved pulse widths in the tens of nanoseconds.
+In the 2 μm wavelength region, mode-locked Tm/Ho-based fiber lasers have achieved pulse widths approaching 100 fs, and Q-switched fiber lasers have achieved pulse widths in the tens of nanoseconds.

 Summarized from: “Fiber Laser-The 2 µm Market Heats Up”, OPTICS & PHOTONICS NEWS JULY/AUGUST 2014, Page 34-41.
 Authors: Jihong Geng and Shibin Jiang, AdValue Photonics.